GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-manual/index.md

 Pros of manual accessibility tests:

 * Reasonably straightforward and quick to run
-* Do not require a lot of extra tooling or expertise
 * Catch a higher percentage of issues than automated tests alone
+* Little tooling and expertise needed for success

 Cons of manual accessibility tests:

-* Are more complex and time-consuming than automated tests
+* More complex and time-consuming than automated tests
-* They may be difficult to repeat at scale
+* May be difficult to repeat at scale
 * Require more accessibility expertise to run tests and interpret the results

 Let's compare what accessibility can currently be detected by an automated tool, versus elements and details that won't be detected.

 <div class="table-wrapper scrollbar">
   <table data-alignment="top" >